Ukrainian Village, Chicago

 Ukrainian Village is a Chicago neighborhood located on the near west side of Chicago.
 Its boundaries are Division Street to the north, Grand Avenue to the south, Western Avenue to the west (although some maps extend to Campbell Street to the west), and Damen Avenue to the east.
-It is one of the neighborhoods in the West Town community area, and has one of the largest concentrations of Ukrainians in the United States.
+It is one of the neighborhoods in the West Town community area, and has one of the largest concentrations of Ukrainian Americans in the United States, as the commercial and spiritual hub for nearly 70,000 Ukrainians in the greater Chicago region.

 History

 Ukrainian Village, like neighboring East Village, began as farmland.
 Originally, German Americans, who came mostly as immigrants in the mid-19th century, formed the largest ethnic group in the vicinity.
 With new waves of immigration starting in the late 19th century, by the turn of the century, the neighborhood was largely Slavic.
 Similar to Chicago's Lithuanian Downtown in Bridgeport, Ukrainians settled in the district because of their familiarity with Poles who lived in the surrounding Polish Downtown.
 Dense settlement of the neighborhood was largely spurred by the 1895 construction of an elevated train line along Paulina Ave (1700 W), which provided access to workplaces.
 It was decommissioned in 1964.

 The Ukrainian community in the Chicago metropolitan area is not localized, but there was a concentration of immigrants and their descendants in what is now known as Ukrainian Village.
-This central area has been the focus of Ukrainian life since around the start of the 20th century.
-It continues to function as its hub, as it has three major Ukrainian churches, Ukrainian-owned financial institutions, a Ukrainian-language grammar school, the Ukrainian National Museum, a Ukrainian Cultural Center, the Ukrainian Institute of Modern Art, two Ukrainian youth organizations, and many Ukrainian-owned restaurants, stores and businesses.
+It has three major Ukrainian churches, Ukrainian-owned financial institutions, a Ukrainian-language grammar school, the Ukrainian National Museum, a Ukrainian Cultural Center, the Ukrainian Institute of Modern Art, two Ukrainian youth organizations, and many Ukrainian-owned restaurants, stores and businesses.

-Over the past half century, Ukrainian Village has remained a middle-class neighborhood, populated largely by older citizens of Eastern European ethnicity.
+Over the past half century, Ukrainian Village has remained a middle-class neighborhood, populated largely by older citizens of Eastern European ancestry.
 It is bordered (and affected) on many sides by areas suffering more poverty and crime.
-It was insulated somewhat from surrounding socioeconomic change in the large industrial areas on its south and west borders by the strong fabric of ethnic institutions as well as the staying power of the Orthodox and Ukrainian Catholic congregations.
-As noted above, there are also significant ethnic cultural institutions in the area.
+There are also significant ethnic cultural institutions in the area.
 Although Ukrainian Village continues to be the center of Chicago's large Ukrainian community, the gentrification of West Town, Chicago community area is rapidly changing the demographic.
-Ukrainian Village continues to be home to approximately 15,000 ethnic Ukrainians.
+Ukrainian Village is home to approximately 15,000 Ukrainians Americans.

 Other notable local landmarks include Ss.
 Volodymyr and Olha Ukrainian Catholic Church, St. Nicholas Ukrainian Catholic Cathedral, St. Volodymyr Ukrainian Orthodox Cathedral, Roberto Clemente High School, St Mary's Hospital, and Holy Trinity Russian Orthodox Cathedral.
-The latter was commissioned by St. John Kochurov and designed by famed architect Louis Sullivan.
+The latter was commissioned by St. John Kochurov and designed by Louis Sullivan.